-A trust controlled by Dr. Phillip Frost, our Chairman of the Board and Chief Executive Officer, Jane H. Hsiao, our Vice Chairman and Chief Technical Officer, Steven D. Rubin, our Executive Vice President - Administration and a member of our Board of Directors, and Rao Uppaluri, our Senior Vice President and Chief Financial Officer, are members of The Frost Group, LLC, or the Frost Group, an entity which beneficially owns approximately 11% of our common stock.
-Furthermore, the trust that is a principal member of the Frost Group beneficially owns approximately 43% of our common stock.
+Frost Gamma Investments Trust (the "Gamma Trust"), a trust controlled by Dr. Phillip Frost, our Chairman of the Board and Chief Executive Officer, Jane H. Hsiao, our Vice Chairman and Chief Technical Officer, Steven D. Rubin, our Executive Vice President - Administration and a member of our Board of Directors, and Rao Uppaluri, our Senior Vice President and Chief Financial Officer, are members of The Frost Group, LLC, or the Frost Group, an entity which beneficially owns approximately 9% of our common stock.
+Furthermore, the Gamma Trust beneficially owns approximately 53.4% of our common stock.